 So, where do we start?
-Well, okay, let’s start with why I decided to go to Marmol.
+Well, okay, let’s start with why I decided to go to the Marmol Cliffs of Marmol, Tuburan.
 You see, prior to the trip, my eyes were set on Maravilla in Tabuelan.
 I wanted to go to the beach!
+Because you know, Maravilla has got one of the prettiest public beaches in Cebu.
+And because, you know, why not go to the beach?
 But you know those tiny moments in your life when all plans are in place yet you still look around to do something else?
 Yeah?
 Well, this was exactly like those tiny moments.

 When I reached Tabuelan after a 40-minute drive from Sogod, I stopped at a road-side store for a short break.
 My next destination was definitely the beach.
 But, as you already know, that didn’t happen.
 Why?
 I was searching online for exciting spots nearby and results pointed to a certain Barangay Marmol in Tuburan.
 What the heck is Marmol?